cuijiyao01/docker-k8s-training/resources/BasicNetworkKnowhow.md

 * On the bottom you have the physical / electrical layer (what wire, what voltage, what plugs, …), on the top you have application level exchange protocols (e.g. command patterns, document exchange formats etc)
 * Higher protocols are based on lower ones; each layer wraps lower layer content in its own headers / frames.
 * The [OSI Stack model](https://en.wikipedia.org/wiki/OSI_model) is pretty much the standard for networking.
 Levels 1 - 4 are well standardized and will be described briefly below.
 * Protocols 'run' on a layer.
 For example, TCP/IP is a layer 3/4 protocol.
-Http runs on layer 7.
+HTTP runs on layer 7.

 ![OSI stack model](images/OSILayers.png)